 La Venta

 According to scientists, the Olmecs belong to one of the oldest pre-Columbian cultures in the region (+/-1200 BC).
-They would have laid the foundation for all cultures that followed, of which the Maya and Aztec are the best known.
+They would have placed the foundation for all cultures that followed, of which the Maya and Aztec are the best known.
 Consider the development of symbolic writing, the famous ball game, and imposing sculpture.
 The heads have been found throughout the state and displayed in La Venta.

 La Venta can be visited from the city of Villahermosa, the capital of the state of Tabasco.
 If you are in Tabasco during your trip to Mexico, be sure to visit.
 And take plenty of anti-mosquito spray with you because you will get attacked here.